 The government placed these restrictions on truck drivers to limit crashes caused by tired drivers or oversized trucks.
 With these regulations temporarily waived, it leads to the question of liability if there is a crash involving a trucker.

 Right now, it is not clear who the bulk of the liability will fall on.
 Will it be the truck driver?
 The trucking company?
 The government?
-Hopefully, we don’t have a situation like this play out, but it is always a good idea to think ahead.
+Hopefully, we don’t have a situation like this play out, but it is always good to think ahead.

 Read our other blogs for updates on global business, law, and more!